 Cast nets are not an approved gear for catching game fish in any Indiana waters (312 IAC 9-7-2 and 9-7-16).
 Cast nets are only legal for taking bait fish, or minnows, in most waters.
-However, cast nets cannot be used within three hundred (300) yards below any dam on inland waters or boundary waters such as the Ohio River (IC 14-22-9-3).
+However, cast nets cannot be used within five hundred (500) yards below any dam on inland waters or boundary waters such as the Ohio River (312 IAC 9-7-15).
 Cast nets in most waters cannot be larger than 10 feet in diameter and the mesh stretch is no larger than 3/4 inch.
 Cast nets used to take minnows from the Ohio River must not exceed nine (9) feet in diameter nor have mesh size larger than three-eighths (3/8) inch bar mesh (312 IAC 9-7-16e4).
 Minnows taken for bait must not be of any species considered endangered or threatened.
 Bag limits and size limits for sportfish must be followed regardless of the means of catching fish.
 Any fish that does not meet these restrictions must be released immediately.

 It is illegal to possess, for any reason, a game fish that does not meet the bag limits or size limits indicated for that species.
 Any legally-caught fish may be used as bait.
 However, it is illegal to use live carp or gizzard shad for bait.
 However, live shad are allowed at to be used as bait at Brookville Reservoir, Cecil M. Harden Reservoir, Monroe Reservoir, Patoka Reservoir, Lake Freeman, Lake Shafer, Hardy Lake and the Ohio River mainstream, excluding all embayments.
 Live goldfish are legal baitfish.
 Do not dump bait buckets or move any live fish from one lake or river to another waterway.
 Introduction of live fish into a waterbody is stocking and requires a permit from the DNR.